szabgab/LibreLingo-Judeo-Spanish-from-English/README.md

 No, Sara no esta bien.
 No, Sara is not well.
 Esta en kasa.
 (She) is at home.
 Todas las elevas ya estan aki? - Are all the students already here?
-I las otras elevas? - And the other students (female).
+I las otras elevas? - And the other students (fem.).
 Las otras elevas - the other students
 Rina I Lea estan en la biblioteka. - Rina and Lea are in the library.
 Da estos livros al profesor. - Give these books to the professor.
 Son del kurso. - They are of the course.

-otro - other (male)
+otro - other (masc.)
-otros - others (pl male)
+otros - others (pl masc.)
 otra
 otras

 el livro - the book
 un livro - a book
-livros   - books
+los livros - the books

 este livro - this book
 estes livros - these books

+el echo  - the work
+el mazal - the luck
+el pan -  the bread

+la meza - the table
+la agua - the water
+la roza - the rose
+la kupa - the glass

 esta eleva
 estas elevas